 The Royal Thai Police is the primary law enforcement agency in Thailand, although the military continue to carry out law enforcement tasks.

 Under existing law, the Royal Thai Police are empowered to use reasonable force in effecting an arrest.
 The law on police use of force is, though, in the process of being revised.
-A draft is currently out for consultation.
-Section 105 of the Draft National Police Act (2018) provides as follows:
+The draft currently out for consultation, though, does not address police use of force against civilians.
+Section 105 of the Draft National Police Act (2018), which provides as follows, concerns discipline within the Royal Thai Police and use of force by one officer against another:

 In a strictly unavoidable circumstance, to protect police discipline, repress police officers who caused recurrence, or to force the police officer who left their duties to return and fulfill their duties, the commander may use firearms or force, and if such acts were done in good faith and proportionate with the cause of the action, such commander or his assistant shall not be subject to any criminal or civil punishments.